jamesmunns/lab-notebook/src/ideas/emu-pac.md

 Once an `emu-hal` has been built on top of the `emu-pac`, the usual `embedded-hal` portability techniques could be used to integrate "off the shelf" drivers.

+## Prior Art

+This isn't a totally novel idea, RTOS' like RIOT-OS have a ["native" target](https://github.com/RIOT-OS/RIOT/wiki/Family:-native) that does something similar, though they simulate at the OS level.
+This is a similar technique, but moves the emulation layer down to the PAC, which I think could still be reasonable enough for Rust, where we still have the register interfaces to draw a boundary at, also sort of like [disasm](https://github.com/Disasm)'s [`avatar-rs`](https://github.com/Disasm/avatar-rs) does for passing CPU actions through to [probe-rs](https://probe.rs).

 ## Architecture Diagram

 ![architecture diagram](./emu-pac-arch.jpg)